 Sure, a tub of Ben and Jerry’s or giant bag of chips is appealing, but you can use those same dollars to purchase fresh fruits and vegetables in season, nutritious loss leaders (milk, whole grain bread, etc.), and other healthy options to feed you and your family.

-Playing with your children is a wonderful way to get some exercise, forge closer emotional bonds with your children and model good behavior.
+Playing with children is a wonderful way to get some exercise, forge closer emotional bonds and model good behavior.

-Anything from shooting baskets to kicking a ball down the soccer field will make both you and your children healthier, happier and closer as a family.
+Anything from shooting baskets to kicking a ball down the soccer field will make both you and the kids healthier, happier and closer as a family.